Duncan Tappy

-Duncan Tappy (born 26 June 1984 in West Ewell, Surrey) is a professional racing driver from the United Kingdom.
+Duncan Charles Tappy (born 26 June 1984 in West Ewell, Surrey) is a professional racing driver from the United Kingdom.

 Racing career

 Early career

 Tappy began his racing career in karting, finishing runner-up in the 2004 UK Formula Ford championship winter series.
-In 2005 he took part in the full UK Formula Ford season with Jamun Racing, taking ten victories to finish second in the standings.
+In 2005, he took part in the full UK Formula Ford season with Jamun Racing, taking ten victories to finish second in the standings.
 During this year he also won the end-of-season Formula Ford Festival and was selected as a finalist for the prestigious McLaren Autosport BRDC award.

-In 2006 Tappy stepped up to the British Formula Renault 2.0 Championship with Jamun Racing, finishing his debut year eighteenth in the standings.
+In 2006, Tappy stepped up to the British Formula Renault 2.0 Championship with Jamun Racing, finishing his debut year eighteenth in the standings.
 He was also awarded 'Rising Star' status by the British Racing Drivers Club.
 He transferred to Fortec Motorsport for the 2007 season, taking sixteen podium finishes, including nine race wins, to end the year as series champion.

-At the end of the season Tappy was named as British Club Driver of the Year at the annual Autosport Awards and once again nominated for the McLaren Autosport BRDC Award.
+At the end of the season, Tappy was named as British Club Driver of the Year at the annual Autosport Awards and once again nominated for the McLaren Autosport BRDC Award.